Innovation Hub at Research Park Awarded LEED Silver Certification

 The Innovation Hub at Research Park is the second building on the Texas Tech University campus to achieve LEED® certification, joining the Rawls College of Business, which was Gold certified in 2012.

 Under the leadership of Molina, Facilities Planning & Construction manages new construction and renovation projects valued over $2 million for the Texas Tech University System and its four universities.
-The department has an annual project portfolio averaging approximately $250 million.
-Additionally, Facilities Planning & Construction oversees campus master planning, facility and land development, public art and vendor information for all components.
+Additionally, the department oversees campus master planning, facility and land development, public art and vendor information for all components.

 U.S. Green Building Council